takenet/blip-docs/source/includes/en/extensions/broadcast.md

 }
 ```

-Before to make a broadcast is necessary create a distribution list and add some members.
-To create a distribution list with `your_distributionList` identifier you must send command with `SET` method and a `resource` document with identity equals to `your_distributionList@broadcast.msging.net`.
+Before making a broadcast, it is necessary to create a distribution list and add some members to it.
+To create a distribution list with `your_distributionList` identifier you must send command with `SET` method and a `resource` document with identity equal to `your_distributionList@broadcast.msging.net`.

 ### Get all lists